turingschool/curriculum/source/projects/mastermind.markdown

 `mastermind-jcasimir` based on your GitHub user name.

 ### Other Ideas
+* Add a `history` instruction to the gameplay which can be called before entering a guess and it'll display all previous guesses and results in a compact form
 * Visual Interface - add colors and ASCII graphics to make a more compelling visual experience
 * Two-Player Mode - Add a game mode where players alternate guesses and whoever